ds-peer-consulting/fa19-intro-to-r-workshop/README.md

 4. Statistical Analysis: Computing the mean, median, and summary for columns.
 5. Regression Analysis: Using one variable to predict another.

-## How to Download
+## How to Use

-*Hosted R Jupyter notebooks on Datahub using this ngitpuller [link](https://datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fjanuusingh%2FR_Fundamentals_Workshop&urlpath=tree%2FR_Fundamentals_Workshop%2FFa19_R_Workshop)*
+### File Structure
+|-- README.md
+|-- Fa19_R_Workshop
+|----|-- R_Workshop_Framingham.ipynb
+|----|-- R_Workshop_Framingham_With_Answers.ipynb
+|----|-- framingham.csv
+|----|-- ggplot2-cheatsheet.pdf

+### How to Launch R Jupyter Notebook
+1. Create a new virtual environment
+2. Install an R kernel in Jupyter similar to this [tutorial](https://medium.com/@kyleake/how-to-install-r-in-jupyter-with-irkernel-in-3-steps-917519326e41) or this [tutorial](https://kilnofthesecondflame.github.io/python/jupyter-notebook/kernel/installing-venv-R-kernel/)
+3. Launch Jupyter and run `R_Workshop_Framingham.ipynb` from the R kernel.

+*Alternatively, you can directly pull the notebook into your UC Berkeley Datahub by clicking on this [link](https://datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fjanuusingh%2FR_Fundamentals_Workshop&urlpath=tree%2FR_Fundamentals_Workshop%2FFa19_R_Workshop)*

 ## Additional Resources
 1. [R Cheatsheets](https://rstudio.com/resources/cheatsheets/)